LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

 in each step.

-It can create the figure to report coverage, for example, the coverage of mutation rate parameter "mu" looks like:
+It can create the figure to report coverage, for example, the coverage of the mutation rate parameter "mu" looks like:

 <figure class="image">
   <a href="mu.png" target="_blank">